 From February 2014, my PERSEUS receiver is available under the SP5DDF name .
 The receiver works usually with the dipole antenna at 7 MHz.
 I can connect other antennas on individual request.
 Bearings (location, availability, IP, port) of PERSEUS receivers are given on the map: microtelecom.it/map/PerseusServers.html

-Sometimes the site with Microtelecom maps: microtelecom.it/map/PerseusServers.html does not work, so there is no information about the current (and unfortunately variable) IP of my Neostrada.
-Then you can always connect with the receiver using the address: a52n16.dyndns.org and port 8014.
+Sometimes the site with Microtelecom maps: microtelecom.it/map/PerseusServers.html does not work, but you can always connect with the receiver using the IP address: 18.104.22.168 and port 8014.
+Sometimes, unfortunately, the receiver is turned off, e.g. during a stormy period.

 Have a nice listenings!